Neolithic British Isles: Stone technology

 The stone or "lithic" technology of the British Neolithic differed from that of Mesolithic and Palaeolithic Britain.
 Whereas Mesolithic hunter-gatherer tools were microliths (small, sharp shards of flint), Neolithic agriculturalists used larger lithic tools.
 Typically, they included axes, made out of either flint or hard igneous rock hafted on to wooden handles.
 While some of them were evidently used for chopping wood and other practical purposes, there are some axe heads from the period that appear never to have been used, some being too fragile to have been used in any case.
 The latter axes most likely had a decorative or ceremonial function.

 Settlement

 Neolithic Britons were capable of building a variety of different wooden constructions.
-For instance, in the marshland of the Somerset Levels in south-western Britain, a wooden trackway was built in the winter of 3807 BCE and connected the Polden Hills with Westhay Mears, a length which ran for over a kilometre.
+For instance, in the marshland of the Somerset Levels in south-western Britain, a wooden trackway was built in the winter of 3807 BC and connected the Polden Hills with Westhay Mears, a length which ran for over a kilometre.